Big-Ideas-Lab/nutrics/README.md

 ### NLP Food Searching

 With the powerful backend API we are building, we can interface with different frontend products.
-One example was created by [Aman Ibrahim](https://github.com/orgs/Big-Ideas-Lab/people/amanmibra).
+One example was created by [Aman Ibrahim](https://github.com/orgs/Big-Ideas-Lab/people/amanmibra) and can be found at this [repo](https://github.com/Big-Ideas-Lab/nutrics-search-webapp).